thatchej/R-ClassicBooks/docs/tasks.md

 *Note: If you use `str_detect()` from the `stringr` package you will need to require it first in `data.R`.*

 ## 1.7 - Refining Columns
-There are several statistics about each literary work in our dataset.
+There are several statistics about each literary work in our data set.
 We only need a few of these.

 Refine the columns of the `dickens` data frame with a pipe and `select()` function.
 We only want the columns: `id`, `words`, `sentences`, `to_be_verbs`, `contractions`, `pauses`, `cliches`, and `similes`.

 The resulting data frame should be called `dickens_stats`.

 ## 1.8 - Importing Year Published
 Since the plot we are creating is about Charles Dickens' writing statistics over time we need to have the year each work was published.
-However, neither dataset contains the year of publication.
+However, neither data set contains the year of publication.

 This information is in the file `data/published.csv`.
 Import this new file in `time.R`, and call the resulting data frame `published`.